 English as a Second Language (ESL) will help you excel in your studies and communicate effectively and enjoyably outside the classroom now and wherever your career may take you.
 When you successfully complete the ESL program, you’ll be proficient in speaking, writing, reading, and reporting on research.
 The program focuses on academic English, but will also assist you with clear and comfortable communication in everyday life.

 The ESL program is rigorous, designed for students who meet every Michigan Technological University admission requirement except for language.
 We offer a full-time curriculum of 18-24 hours per week.
-See the Courses page for more information.

-Why Enroll in Michigan Technological University’s ESL program?
+Why Enroll in our ESL Program?

 - Develop strong English and intercultural skills for academic study at Michigan Tech.